rikumomo0407/SDGS-Quiz/README.md

 5. After solving 17 questions, the program ends.

 ※The answer number is the official number written in the upper left corner of the SDGS logo.
 You can find the details in the file goals_en.txt included in the file, or in the comment out at the top of the Python program.

+※You can also create different questions by entering the paths of the images you want to display in the array defined as "path" in lines 31 to 41, in the order of the answer numbers.
 </details>